 Just a few examples of how "Shipping Rules" can be used:

-- If you know that all incoming orders that have a status of Awaiting Payment should be assigned to a particular category, then you can define a shipping rule so that ShippingEasy will do that assignment automatically.
+- If you know that all incoming orders that have a status of Awaiting Payment should be assigned to a particular category, you can define a shipping rule so that ShippingEasy will do that assignment automatically.

-- If you want to be able to bypass the ORDERS screen completely, then you can define a shipping rule that automatically creates a shipment for incoming orders, too, and they will be waiting for you on the READY TO SHIP screen.
+- If you want to be able to bypass the ORDERS screen completely, you can define a shipping rule that automatically creates a shipment for incoming orders, too, and they will be waiting for you on the READY TO SHIP screen.

 You specify one or more conditions, each of which is checked against every incoming order.
 If all of the conditions for a shipping rule exist for an order, then that shipping rule is applied to that order.
 If any of the conditions do not exist, then the shipping rule is not applied to that order.

-Here is an example with two conditions:
+An example of two conditions:

 If an order has a status of Awaiting Payment and the total weight is less than or equal to 13 ounces, then this shipping rule will be applied to the order.